How do I use the Cline CLI to run an agentic task from the terminal (and can I use it in CI)?

 Frequently Asked Questions

-Can I still use the Cline CLI to run an agentic task from the terminal?
+Can I still use the Cline CLI to run agentic tasks from the terminal?

 Expanded Explanation: